open-sauced/release/README.md

 If you publish, make sure to also provide a valid `NPM_TOKEN` as `.npmrc` authentication is ignored in our config!

+To configure the directory for publishing, you have the option to set a path value to `NPM_PACKAGE_ROOT`.
+By default, it is set to `"."`.

 ### GitHub Actions

 Unless you have an `action.yml` present in your root folder, this module is not added to the release config.